nodejs/node/doc/api/buffer.md

 * Returns: {Promise}

-Returns a promise that resolves the contents of the `Blob` decoded as a UTF-8 string.
+Returns a promise that fulfills with the contents of the `Blob` decoded as a UTF-8 string.

 ### `blob.type`
 <!-- YAML